 Hospitals and health plans employ various measures to identify individuals who no longer need hospitalization, such as those who meet the criteria for the complex discharge definition.
 Measures are designed to optimize resources, identify those in need of support, and manage costs effectively.
 The workgroup's goal was to decide on a common definition to facilitate identification and funneling of resources to ensure safe and timely discharge.
-Avoidable days are calculated by utilization review or other systems that do not always involve the inpatient medical team who are tasked with planning discharge alongside patients and families.
-Health plans identify patients on avoidable days, but those patients do not all qualify as a complex discharge - they may have a safe discharge plan in place and plan to discharge from the hospital in a timely manner.
-Medical readiness is determined by the care team and attending practitioner that assumes responsibility for each patient - when medical readiness as determined by the inpatient team and avoidable days do not align, it can create confusion between health plans and hospital care teams on who is ready to discharge and captures patients beyond those that meet the definition of complex discharge.
+Avoidable days are calculated by utilization review or other systems that do not always involve the inpatient medical team who determines when a patient's ready for discharge.
+Health plans receive lists of patients on avoidable days, but those patients do not all qualify as a complex discharge - they may have a safe discharge plan in place and plan to discharge from the hospital in a timely manner.
+Medical readiness is determined by the care team and attending advanced practice practitioner that assumes responsibility for each patient - when medical readiness as determined by the inpatient team and avoidable days do not align, it can create confusion between health plans and hospital care teams on who is ready to discharge and captures patients beyond those that meet the definition of complex discharge.
 There are other measures, such as length of stay, that hospitals use to understand who is hospitalized but should not be anymore.
-The workgroup determined a common definition to facilitate identification, data sharing and funneling of resources to ensure safe and timely discharge which can be achieved using measures are designed to optimize resources, identify those in need of support, and manage cost.
-Future work is needed to establish, define, and operationalize process and outcome measures that can be used to understand statewide conditions for patients identified as a complex discharge and drive improvement efforts across sectors.
+The workgroup's goal was to decide on a common definition to facilitate identification and funneling of resources to ensure safe and timely discharge which can be achieved using measures are designed to optimize resources, identify those in need of support, and manage costs effectively.
+Future work is needed to establish, define, and operationalize process and outcome measures that can be used to understand statewide information on patients identified as a complex discharge and drive improvement efforts across sectors.